How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Additional details on examples

-In this section, we check that the examples of \cref{subsec:icl-setting} in the main text satisfy \cref{asm:data_generation_full,asm:laplace}.
+\revsubsection{Examples for task selection assumptions} In this section, we check that the examples of \cref{subsec:icl-setting} in the main text satisfy \cref{asm:data_generation_full,asm:laplace}.
 These are lengthy but mostly straightforward calculations, which we sketch to illustrate how to verify the assumptions in practice.
+We also explicit the link between the Renyi divergence that appears in \cref{thm:task_selection} and the usual loss functions in these examples.

 {\mathbb{E}} \begin{example}[Linear regression] We consider the linear regression example of \cref{subsec:icl-setting} in the main text and check that it satisfies \cref{asm:data_generation_full,asm:laplace}.
 Fix a true task $\sol[\task]\in\R^d$.
 For $t=1,\dots,\nRuns$, consider $\inp_t\sim\mathcal N(0,\sigma_\inp^2 I_d)$ and noise $\epsilon_t\sim\mathcal N(0,\sigma_\epsilon^2)$ i.i.d., and $\out_t= \inp_t^\top \sol[\task]+\epsilon_t$, $z_t=(\inp_t,\out_t)$, $\rvA=\{z_t\}_{t=1}^\nRuns$.
 Define $\Inp\in\R^{\nRuns\times d}$ has rows $\inp_t^\top$ and $\Out=(\out_t)_{t=1}^\nRuns$, and, for any parameter $\task\in\R^d$,